andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 9 (Jon Pertwee)</sub>

 Cheesy and clunky.
-It’s kind of a mess.
+It's kind of a mess.
 But it does have individual striking moments - a sweet scene between the Doctor and Jo (aww), what happens to Benton (LOL), the conversations between the Master and Jo (what the heck).
 I rather love this one.
 "So Bad It's Good" category.

 Story 64; 6 episodes - The Time Monster